NuhShh/NuhShh/README.md

 # 💫 About Me:
 Hi, I’m an Informatics graduate who’s passionate about Data Science and Machine Learning.
 I enjoy turning raw data into meaningful insights and building end-to-end ML projects from data preprocessing to model deployment.

-<br>🌱 Currently focused on growing as a Data/ML Engineer and building projects that are practical, efficient, and impactful.<br>
+<br>🌱 Currently focused on growing as a Data Scientist/Analyst and building projects that are practical, efficient, and impactful.<br>

 # 📚 My Portfolio:
 # https://portfolio-nuhp.vercel.app/